MatthewR3/WordBox/README.md

 Here is how to call it using Alexa:

-* Synonym: "Alexa, ask word works for a synonym for {Word}."
+* Synonym: "Alexa, ask word box for a synonym for {Word}."
-* Antonym: "Alexa, ask word works for an antonym for {Word}."
+* Antonym: "Alexa, ask word box for an antonym for {Word}."
-* Part of Speech: "Alexa, ask word works for the part of speech for {Word}."
+* Part of Speech: "Alexa, ask word box for the part of speech for {Word}."
-* Rhyme: "Alexa, ask word works for a rhyme for {Word}."
+* Rhyme: "Alexa, ask word box for a rhyme for {Word}."

 ## Implementation

-WordWorks uses `intent_schema.json` and `sample_utterances.txt` for its interaction model, and an AWS lambda function `lambda_function.py` for the backend code.
+WordBox uses `intent_schema.json` and `sample_utterances.txt` for its interaction model, and an AWS lambda function `lambda_function.py` for the backend code.
 The lambda function passes off the Alexa request to one of the four intent functions, where a call is made to the [WordsAPI](https://market.mashape.com/wordsapi/wordsapi) through mashape.
-Also included in the repository is `wordworks.zip`, which contains the environment I developed in and deployed directly to Amazon.
+Also included in the repository is `wordbox.zip`, which contains the environment I developed in and deployed directly to Amazon.

 ## Todo